https%3A%2F%2Fmrfixitstips.co.uk%2Fapp%2Fuploads%2F2024%2F08%2FNext manager sacked 1

 Vitor Pereira (Wolves)

-Vitor Pereira successfully kept Wolverhampton Wanderers in the Premier League last season, yet a wide array of departures and only signing three fresh faces leaves his side with their backs against the wall.
+Vitor Pereira successfully kept Wolverhampton Wanderers in the Premier League last season, yet a wide array of departures and only signing a handful of fresh faces leaves his side with their backs against the wall.

 Graham Potter (West Ham)